Réseau Express Régional

-The network consists of five lines: A, B, C, D and E. The network has 257 stations and has interchanges with the Métro and commuter rail within the City of Paris and the suburbs.
+As of 2025, the network consists of five lines: A, B, C, D and E. The network has 257 stations and has interchanges with the Métro and commuter rail within the City of Paris and the suburbs.
 The lines are identified by letters to avoid confusion with the Métro lines, which are identified by numbers.
-The network is still expanding: RER E, which opened in 1999, is planned for westward extension toward La Défense and Mantes-la-Jolie in two phases by 2024–2026.
+The network continues to expand: RER E, which opened in 1999, is planned for westward extension toward La Défense and Mantes-la-Jolie in two phases between 2024 and 2026.
+The performance of the RER has made it a model for proposals to improve public transport within other cities.
+In November 2022, the French President Emmanuel Macron announced the creation of additional RER systems that will serve the ten largest French metropolises by 2040.